5 Best Carpet Cleaners of 2025, Lab-Tested and Reviewed

-The best carpet cleaners in CR’s tests can tackle tough stains on carpets and upholstery with ease
+The best carpet cleaners in our tests can tackle tough stains, including those left by your pet on your carpets and upholstery

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.